 Film Club - This organization's purpose is to develop and facilitate a variety of forums for campus discussion about film and the film industry, support student filmmakers, and provide filmmaker's art learning opportunities.
 For more information contact Timothy Molchany at firstname.lastname@example.org.

 Food Service Committee - advises Food Services with regards to catering, Food Court, Spartan's Den and Vending.
 For more information on joining this committee please contact committee chair Janelle Howey email@example.com.

 Funeral Services Association - Officially named Sigma Phi Sigma, the Funeral Services Association is dedicated to the cultivation of professional skill, ethical conduct and a sense of social responsibility.
 For more information on this student club please contact the advisor Patricia Werner firstname.lastname@example.org.

 NCC Pride Gay/Straight Alliance - Promotes social opportunities for gay, lesbian, bisexual, transgendered, and questioning students and their straight allies.
 We participate in local and national campaigns to raise awareness and educate our school and local community on GLBTQ issues.
-For more information on this student club please contact Darius Mooring at email@example.com, Kate Yarbrough at firstname.lastname@example.org, or William Mutimer at email@example.com.
+For more information on this student club please contact Darius Mooring at email@example.com, or Kate Yarbrough at firstname.lastname@example.org.